ragnar-johannsson/sgf-to-image/README.md

   format: 'png',
   moveRange: [1, 50], // Show moves 1-50
   showCoordinates: true,
+  lastMoveLabel: true, // Mark last move with triangle
+  labelType: 'letters', // Use A, B, C... instead of 1, 2, 3...
-  quality: 90, // JPEG quality (1-100)
+  quality: 0.9, // JPEG quality (0.0-1.0)
 })

-console.log(result.overwrittenLabels) // ['A1', 'B2'] - moves that were overwritten
+console.log(result.overwrittenLabels) // ['4 at 10', '18 at 20'] - moves that were overwritten
 ```

 ## API Reference